160 meter Topband Band-Pass Filter 4 kW

 *No price difference between SO 239 & "N" connectors

 ** Fan usage is not required for power below 1500 W.

 High power BandPass Filter 1.8MHz Power Derating Chart.

-These famous filters have bandpass filter design that has low insertion loss and low SWR across an entire band to which it is designed with emphasis placed on maximum possible rejection of second harmonic energy.
+These filters have band pass filter design that has low insertion loss and low SWR across an entire working band to which it is designed with emphasis placed on maximum possible rejection of second harmonic energy.
 Our filters are carefully projected to fit approved frequency range.
 Improving filters and making them better was always our passion.
-If we notice place where they can be improved we go for it.
-Fine engineering can be noticed and our products usually exceed our competitors by more then a few things.
-Each HF bandpass filter is handmade and configured to match the desired characteristics, also before each package the filters are checked again just in case to ensure maximum quality.
+If we notice an aspect where they can be improved we go for it.
+Fine engineering can be noticed and our products usually exceed our competitors in more then a few things.
+Each HF bandpass filter is handmade and configured to match the desired characteristics.
+Also, before packing the filters are checked again to ensure maximum quality.

 80 meter band: 80 meter, 3.5 MHz High Power Band-Pass Filter 4 kW